Ishaq-Shaikh/crunchyroll-clone/README.md

 While cloning the Crunchyroll homepage, I learned how to:

-- Break down a complex UI into simple HTML sections
+- Break down a complex UI into simple HTML sections.
-- Use CSS to closely replicate modern web design
+- Use CSS to closely replicate modern web design.
-- Improve visual accuracy and attention to detail
+- Improve visual accuracy and attention to detail.

 ---